-The 5 Types of White Paint Colours: Warm, Cool, True & More!
+The 5 Different Types of White Paint Colors for Walls, Cabinets, & Trim

-White paint colours are definitely ON-TREND right now on both interior walls and exteriors, but that doesn’t make it any easier to pick.
+While white paint colors are always a timeless choice for ceilings and trims, right now, they’re ON-TREND on walls and exteriors.
+But this doesn’t make it any easier to pick your home’s best white.
 Warm, cool, bright, soft – where do you even BEGIN?

 Right here.

-We’re going to look at the FIVE types of white paint colours.
+We’re going to look at the FIVE types of white paint colors.
 When looking for the best white for the job, you’ll want to figure out which TYPE of white best suits your room – not based on your personal preferences, but on the NEEDS of your room and its finishes!
-I know, this can be a tough pill to swallow, but if you take a swig of wine, it’ll go down easier, wink wink. #justjokingkindof
+I know this can be a tough pill to swallow, but have a glass or two or ten of wine, and it’ll go down easier, wink wink. #justjokingkindofnotreally

 Popular warm white paint colour.
 Benjamin Moore Simply White , Collingwood gray walls, oak flooring, Kylie M Interiors Edesign,